-- 3.1 The admission policy and procedure are stated clearly in the Student Handbook.
-It stipulates the different documents and steps applicants need to finalize their registration, including those required for transfer students.
+- 3.1 There is an admission policy and procedure that is stated clearly in the Student Handbook.
+It stipulates the different documents and steps applicants need to finalize their registration, including transfer students.
 Online registration is available through the 'Self-Service' portal.
-The Panel toured the registration office and met with staff members and students, and noted with appreciation that the admission procedure is well-structured and efficiently implemented.
+The Panel toured the registration office, met with staff members and students, and noted with appreciation that the admission procedure is well-structured and efficiently implemented.
 The admission requirements are currently the minimum HEC requirements, in addition to English language competency of IELTS overall band score of 5.5 or TOFEL paper based of 513, or computer based of 183 or internet-based of 6.5 or RUW English placement test overall band score of 5.5.
-Applicant scoring below the requirement is placed on an English language competency programme that leads to a Diploma in English for Academic Success awarded by Edexcel, UK.
-The Faculty has identified a need to revise its admission policy to introduce Faculty requirements, a decision with which the Panel concurs.
-The Panel believes that greater importance should be placed to ensure the alignment of the admission requirements with the BB-BF degree, with greater emphasis on raising the requirement for mathematics to ensure that admitted students are prepared for the Mathematics and Banking and Finance courses they will undertake during the programme.
-The Panel recommends to expedite the revision of the admission requirements to ensure best alignment with the programme requirements. - 3.2 Studying the profile of the admitted students in the last five years, the Panel notes that the average profile of the incoming student is suitable for the programme.
-During the site visit, the Panel came to know that students are expected to choose their specialization (BB-HR, BB-BF, or BB-IB) at the time of registration.
+Applicants scoring below the requirements are placed on an English language competency programme that leads to a Diploma in English for Academic Success awarded by Edexcel, UK.
+The Faculty has identified a need to revise its admission policy, a decision with which the Panel concurs.
+The Panel believes that greater emphasis should be placed to ensure the alignment of the admission requirements with the BB-IB degree.
+The Panel recommends to expedite the revision of the admission requirements to ensure the best alignment with the programme requirements. - 3.2 Studying the profile of the admitted students in the last five years, the Panel notes that the average profile of the incoming student is suitable for the programme.
+During the site visit the Panel came to know that students are expected to choose their specialization (BB-HR, BB-BF, or BB-IB) at the time of registration.
 However, if they are not sure, students are allowed to enrol as a general Business student since the first two years of the three programmes are common.
 Moreover, the specialization for students is often determined without interviewing the applicants.
-The Panel encourages the Faculty to investigate the possibility of interviewing applicants to ensure the best alignment between student expectations and criteria for entry to the programme. - 3.3 There is a clear Faculty organizational chart indicating the line of responsibility within the Faculty that is linked to the institutional organizational structure.
-The Department

-Council and Faculty Council meet regularly to discuss and approve relevant issues with the Head of Department (HoD) overseeing the academic standards and the quality of the programme.
+The Panel encourages the Faculty to investigate the possibility of interviewing applicants to ensure the best alignment between student expectations and criteria for entry to the programme. - 3.3 There is a clear Faculty organizational chart indicating the line of responsibility within the Faculty linked to the institutional organizational structure.
+The Department Council and Faculty Council meet regularly to discuss and approve relevant issues, with the Head of Department (HoD) overseeing the academic standards and quality of the programme.
 The HoD reports to the Dean who is responsible for the effective management of the programme.
 The Deans' Council, chaired by the Vice President for Academic Affairs is responsible for the academic standards on an institutional level.
-A suite of committees is utilised to assist in the management of specific areas.
-Interview sessions clearly indicated that staff members and students are aware of the line of accountability and that it is suitable for the size of the Faculty and type of programme.
-The Panel appreciates that there is clear line of accountability and defined responsibilities across all levels of the hierarchy.
+A suite of committees and coordinators is utilized to assist in the management of specific areas.
+Interview sessions clearly indicated that staff and students are aware of the line of accountability and that it is suitable for the size of the Faculty and type of programmes.
+The Panel appreciates that there is a clear line of accountability and defined responsibilities across all levels of the hierarchy.